The Hardy inequality and the heat equation with magnetic field in any dimension: The Hardy inequality

 \end{Proposition}

 A defect of this inequality is that~$\nu_B$ may vanish identically even if $B \not= 0$, \cf~Proposition~\ref{Prop.eq.r}.
 If this function is non-trivial, however, the local inequality can be extended to the whole~$\Real^d$. \begin{Theorem} Let $d \geq 2$.
 Suppose that~$B$ is smooth and closed.
-If $\nu_B\not=0$, then there exists a positive constant~$c_{d,B}$ such that~\eqref{Hardy.magnet} holds. \end{Theorem} \begin{proof} By virtue of Lemma~\ref{Lem.core}, it is enough to prove~\eqref{Hardy.magnet} for $\psi \in C_0^\infty(\Real^d \setminus \{0\})$.
+If $\nu_B\not=0$ (\ie~the function~$\nu_B$ is non-trivial), then there exists a positive constant~$c_{d,B}$ such that~\eqref{Hardy.magnet} holds. \end{Theorem} \begin{proof} By virtue of Lemma~\ref{Lem.core}, it is enough to prove~\eqref{Hardy.magnet} for $\psi \in C_0^\infty(\Real^d \setminus \{0\})$.
 Fixing such a function, we denote by $\phi:=\mathcal{U}\psi$ its counterpart in the spherical coordinates throughout the proof.
 It follows from the variational definition~\eqref{nu.r} that~$\nu_B$ is Lipschitz continuous.
-Hence, the hypothesis ensures that there exists a positive constant~$\nu$ (depending on the behaviour of~$\nu_B$) and a bounded open interval $I \subset (0,\infty)$ such that
+Hence, the hypothesis ensures that there exists a positive constant~$\nu$ (depending on the behaviour of~$\nu_B$) and a bounded open interval $I \subset (0,\infty)$ such that $\nu_B(r) / r^2 \geq \nu > 0$ for all $r \in I$.
+From Proposition~\ref{Prop.Hardy.Poincare} we thus conclude